Qazim Mulleti: World War II and another exile

 Mulleti would return in Albania only after Zog's exile and the Italian invasion in April 1939.
 He was elected Mayor of Tirana (1939–1940).
 Certain well-known architectural objects in Tirana were initiation or given life while he was in office, i.e. Hotel Dajti, today's National Archeological Museum building, Academy of Arts building, Council of Ministers building (Kryeministria), etc. In 1941 got nominated Special Emissary for the Liberation of Albanian Territories of Kosovo and Debar area.
 In 1942, he became acting prefect of Tirana.

 His positioning during this time would be mixed. {!!! please note!
 The newspaper article mentioned as a reference does not mentioned that Mulleti helped the Hebrew population by using his post} Mulleti would contribute in helping Hebrew families by providing them Albanian documentation, exploiting authority provided by an agreement between the Albanian Regency and Hermann Neubacher.
 He would also help even communists from Tirana region to flee persecution.
 At the same time, his name appears in several executive orders for the deportation or imprisonment of other anti-fascist elements and their families.

 The Tomori newspaper of Tirana, one of the main press-organs controlled by the Fascists, reported on August 5, 1942, that an assassination attempt was carried over towards Mulleti by an Albanian student named Pekmezi, apparently a communist of the "Youth" (Alb: Rinia) organization.
 Pekmezi hurled a bomb at Mulleti and his security escort.
 Two Italian officers were killed and Pekmezi himself was killed at spot by an Italian patrol.

 Enver Hoxha and the communist regime that followed until 1990 would address Mulleti as a traitor, agent, criminal, or the "bloody prefect".

 Today, his figure has been rehabilitated.

 Family

 While in Vienna, precisely in 1929, he married Hajrie Kusi.
 His son Reshit was the only child that came out of the marriage.
 The rest of the family moved back to Albania and will get reunited in 1939.

 Mulleti would leave Albania before the Communist Partisans took over leaving behind his wife and son another time.
-They suffered for 45 years in hard-labor concentration camps in Tepelenë, Savër, Gradisht, Porto Palermo, etc. Hajrie died in 1980, while he was in the concentration camp in Savër (Lushnjë) and suffering for years from Alzheimer.
+They suffered for 45 years in hard-labor concentration camps in Tepelenë, Savër, Gradisht, Porto Palermo, etc. Hajrie died in 1980, while he was in the concentration camp in Savër (Lushnjë) and had had Alzheimer's.

 Mulleti died on August 28, 1956, in Vicolo delle Grotte, Rocca di Papa, near Rome.